Skip to content

 Heraklion to Santorini Ferry

-• Frequency: Typically 1 ferry per day, year-round.
+• Frequency: Typically 1 ferry per day, February to November.

 • Sailing days: Daily service.